noobaa/noobaa-core/docs/dev_guide/NonContainerizedDeveloperCustomizations.md

 ```

 ## 13. Whitelist IPs -
 **Description -** List of whitelist IPs.
-Access is restricted to these IPs only.
+Access is restricted to these server IPs only.
 If there are no IPs mentioned all IPs are allowed.

 **Configuration Key -** S3_SERVER_IP_WHITELIST